lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - web applications are usually designed with very strange goals that make the overall process extremely brittle, expensive, and unsustainable, in order to chase fetich-goals with little or no real value (fancy UI, high speed)
 - election system should be robust with no added features that are not absolutely needed: few dependencies, secure,

 ## location: on edge, on premise, distributed, server, and cloud
 - case studies for distributed systems?

 # Data Hygiene and Voting

-# Fittness, Behaviors, and Metrics
+# Fitness, Behaviors, and Metrics
 (2024.07.22)

 # Basic Utilities